arthurfranca/apicache-plus/README.md

 ### Changelog

+- **v2.0.1** - fix cache.get(autoKeyName) when cache is compressed and make headerBlacklist case-insensitive
 - **v2.0.0** - major launch with better defaults for easier usage, manual caching (.get, .set, .has), new options and improved compatibility with third-party compression middlewares
 - **v1.8.0** - add isBypassable and afterHit options and extra 304 condition checks
 - **v1.7.0** - enforce request idempotence by cache key when not cached yet